An upper bound on geodesic length in 2D critical first-passage percolation: Introduction

 \subsection{Related literature and methodology}

 The study of the shortest geodesic in critical FPP is similar to the concept of chemical distance.
-The chemical distance $\dist_\cc(x,y)$ between $x,y\in\Z^2$ is the minimum number of edges in an open path starting at $x$ and ending at $y$.
-If no such open path exists, the chemical distance is considered to be infinite.
+The chemical distance $\dist_\chem(x,y)$ between $x,y\in\Z^2$ is the minimum number of edges in an open path starting at $x$ and ending at $y$.
+If no such open path exists, then the chemical distance is infinite.

 A natural question is how the chemical distance scales with the Euclidean distance.
-For instance, if we condition on the event $\{x\leftrightarrow y\}$, then how does $\E\givenk{\dist_\cc(x,y)}{x\leftrightarrow y}$ depend on $\|x-y\|$?
-It is generally believed that there is some $\beta>1$ such that \eq{ \E\givenk{\dist_\cc(x,y)}{x\leftrightarrow y} \asymp \|x-y\|^{\beta}. } Establishing the existence of $\beta$, let alone computing its value, remains a very challenging open problem.
-In fact, it was posited in \cite{schramm-27} that even on the triangular lattice, the value of $\beta$ is not obtainable through SLE methods.
-Currently, there are not even many non-rigorous arguments for the value of $\beta$.
-Nevertheless, numerical results \cite{Gra-1999, her-sta-1988, zho-yan-den-2012} have suggested that $\beta\approx 1.13$.
+For instance, if we condition on the event $\{x\leftrightarrow y\}$, then how does $\E\givenk{\dist_\chem(x,y)}{x\leftrightarrow y}$ depend on $\|x-y\|$?
+It is generally believed that there is some $\beta>1$ such that \eq{ \E\givenk{\dist_\chem(x,y)}{x\leftrightarrow y} = \|x-y\|^{\beta+o(1)}. } Establishing the existence of $\beta$, let alone computing its value, remains a very challenging open problem.
+In fact, it was suggested in \cite[Prob.~3.3]{schramm07} that even on the triangular lattice, the value of $\beta$ may not be obtainable through SLE methods; on the other hand, see \cite{pose_schrenk_araujo_herrmann14} for a numerical comparison.
+Currently, there is no widely accepted prediction for the exact value of $\beta$.
+Numerical results \cite{herrmann_stanley88, grassberger99, deng_zhang_garoni_sokal_sportiello10, zhou_yang_deng_ziff12} have suggested $\beta\approx 1.13$.

-Another version of the chemical distance question to ask about the minimal length of an open left-right crossing of the box $B_R$, conditional on the event $\mathsf{C}_R$ of such a crossing.
-It turns out that a more amenable quantity is the length $L_R$ of the \textit{lowest} such crossing.
+Another version of the chemical distance question is to ask about the minimal length $\mathcal{S}_R$ of an open left-right crossing of the box $B_R$, conditional on the event $\mathsf{Cross}_R$ that such a crossing exists.
+Aizenman and Burchard \cite{aizenman_burchard99} give a sense in which $\beta>1$ by proving \eeq{ \E\givenk{\mathcal{S}_R}{\mathsf{Cross}_R} \ge R^{1+c} \quad \text{for some $c>0$}. } It turns out that a more amenable quantity is the length $\mathcal{L}_R$ of the \textit{lowest} such crossing.
 This is because the lowest crossing consists exclusively of $3$-arm edges.
-Using this fact, Morrow and Zhang \cite{morrow-zhang-25} showed (for critical site percolation on the triangular lattice) that \eeq{ \mathbb{E}\givenk{L_R}{\mathsf{C}_R} = R^{4/3+o(1)}=R^{2+o(1)}\pi_3(R). } Since the length of the lowest crossing is an upper bound on the length of the shortest crossing, this result effectively provides upper bound on the exponent $\beta$, namely $\beta\leq4/3$.
-Our arguments in the Bernoulli case \eqref{Ber} can be viewed as a generalization of this approach, where ``lowest" is replaced by ``closest to a certain closed dual path".
+Using this fact, Morrow and Zhang \cite{morrow_zhang05} showed (for critical site percolation on the triangular lattice) that \eeq{ \mathbb{E}\givenk{\mathcal{L}_R}{\mathsf{Cross}_R} = R^{4/3+o(1)}=R^{2+o(1)}\pi_3(R). } Since $\mathcal{S}_R \le \mathcal{L}_R$, this result effectively provides an upper bound on the exponent $\beta$, namely $\beta\leq4/3$.
+Our arguments in the Bernoulli case \eqref{Ber} can be viewed as a generalization of this approach, where ``lowest'' is replaced by ``closest to a certain closed dual path.''